-Dutch police arrest Turkish man suspected of killing 3 in tram shooting
+Dutch police arrest Turkish man suspected of killing three in tram shooting

 But hours after the shooting, the gunman’s motive remained unclear.
 A prosecutor said it could be for “family reasons” and Turkey’s state-run Anadolu news agency, quoting relatives of the gunman, said he had fired at a relative on the tram and had then shot at others who tried to help her.

+The Turkish intelligence agency said it is investigating whether the attack was personally motivated or an act of terrorism, President Tayyip Erdogan said.

-Authorities had raised the terrorism threat in Utrecht province to its highest level, schools were told to shut their doors and paramilitary police increased security at airports, other vital infrastructure and at mosques.
+Earlier on Wednesday, Dutch authorities had raised the terrorism threat in Utrecht province to its highest level, schools were told to shut their doors and paramilitary police increased security at airports, other vital infrastructure and at mosques.

-The threat level was reduced by one notch after the suspect was arrested.
+The threat level was reduced by one notch to where it had been after the suspect was arrested, the National Counter-Terrorism Agency said.

-The National Counter-Terrorism Agency “reduced the threat level for the province of Utrecht to level 4.
-Motive is the arrest of the main suspect of the shooting,” it said.

 Dutch Prime Minister Mark Rutte convened crisis talks immediately after the incident, which came three days after a lone gunman killed 50 people in mass shootings at two mosques in the city of Christchurch, New Zealand.

 “Our country has today been shocked by an attack in Utrecht...
 A terrorist motive cannot be excluded,” Rutte said.
 “The first reports have led to disbelief and disgust.
-Innocent people have been struck by violence...
-We are now doing everything we can to find the perpetrator or perpetrators as soon as possible.”
+Innocent people have been struck by violence.”

-The mayor of Utrecht, Jan van Zanen, said three people had been killed and nine injured, three of them seriously.
-The number of injured was later lowered to five.
+The mayor of Utrecht, Jan van Zanen, said three people had been killed and five injured, three of them critically.

-The suspect had previous run-ins with law enforcement, the regional prosecutor said on Monday.
-Prosecutor Rutger Jeuken told reporters the man had previously been arrested, without giving further details.
+The suspect had previously been arrested, regional prosecutor Rutger Jeuken told reporters, without giving further details.

 The shooting took place in Kanaleneiland, a quiet residential district on the outskirts of Utrecht with a large immigrant population.